Talisman9/Writing-Advanced/CURRENT_STATE.md

 - Phoebe O'Connell: Emily's loyal, supportive friend who offers advice with sarcastic humor
 - David Wagner: Alistair's serious, dedicated colleague who serves as a sounding board
 - Emily and Alistair's relationship progression fully mapped across all nine books, from professional distance to committed partnership
+- Character integration with world-building enhanced through specific connections to Veritas history and institutions

 ## Plot State
 - Series-wide arc focuses on uncovering the true history of Veritas and reason for Silentium's existence